-The horns have a champion feel, and the drums touch your soul if you have a decent pair of speakers.
+The horns have a champion feel, and the drums touch your soul.
 “I’m everywhere I just didn’t get no pics up… You wanna style her, I wanna undress her.”

 I forgot all about Jerreau and Fly Union.
 I was never a real fan but I respected the work they put out.
 I can’t say it enough, I love the underground/indie artist scene from 2009-12.
 It was in a good position, and the last time I heard these names.

 Before I mentioned how this album came at the perfect time.
 I was in a rough spot, and going through a slump.
 This album gave me a lift.
 In the first photo, Jerreau speaks on the concept behind NHYP.
 I saw that for the first time when I started writing this post.
 I felt that listening to the album the first few days straight.

 “I had to hustle, I had to stop fucking with y’all.
 I had to mature.
 I had to start saving more, so I had to start making more.”

-A lot of lyrics, beats and vibes hit home.
-At times, it felt like the music was speaking to me.
+A lot of lyrics, beats and vibes I felt within.
+At times, I thought the music was speaking to me directly.
 Where would we be without music huh?